Home (The X-Files): Writing

 Sources consulted by the writers included Brother's Keeper (1992), a documentary film depicting the story of the Wards, four "barely literate" brothers who lived on a farm that had been passed on through their family for generations.
 The brothers drew international attention following the alleged murder of William Ward by his brother Delbert.
-With an estimated IQ of 68, Delbert escaped prosecution by claiming that the police had tricked him during interrogation.
+With an estimated IQ of 68, Delbert escaped prosecution by claiming police had tricked him during interrogation.
 Wong chose to base the Peacock family on the Wards, incorporating their lifestyles into the script.
 The name "Peacock" came from the former neighbors of Morgan's parents.

 Further inspiration came from a story in Charlie Chaplin's autobiography; while touring with a musical theatre production, he stayed at a miner's tenement home in Wales.
 After dinner, the host introduced Chaplin to a disfigured and legless man named Gilbert who slept in a kitchen cupboard; Glen Morgan incorrectly recalled this as a totally limbless boy who was kept under a bed.
 Chaplin described the man as "a half man with no legs, an oversize blond flat-shaped head, a sickening white face, a sunken nose, [and] a large mouth" who could jump using his arms, but this was misremembered by Morgan as though the man had no limbs and "flopp[ed] around" while the family sang and danced.
 Morgan used his memory of this incident within the screenplay, although at Wong's suggestion they changed the character to the boy's mother.
 The episode was also made as an homage to 1970s horror films such as Tobe Hooper's The Texas Chain Saw Massacre (1974) and Wes Craven's The Hills Have Eyes (1977).

 It took some time for the concepts to come together into a story; elements first appeared in the second season episode "Humbug", written by Morgan's brother Darin and featuring a cast of circus sideshow performers.
 The episode incorporated several themes that had an influence on "Home", including the use of a "benign soul trapped in the body of a monster".

 When director Kim Manners read the script for "Home", he called it "as classic a horror script [as] I'm ever going to see."
 The producers, on the other hand, felt the show had gone too far, and called it "tasteless".
 William B. Davis, the actor who portrayed the series' main antagonist The Smoking Man, argued that the screenplay read like Morgan and Wong deliberately wanted to go back to the stylistic origins of the series.